AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

 1. Open **ViewModels > SettingsPageViewModel.cs**.
 Uncomment the **Extensions ObservableCollection**.

-1. Deploy the **SightsToSee** app and run it from the Start Menu.
+1. On the Visual Studio __Build__ menu, click __Deploy Solution__ to deploy the **SightsToSee** app to your computer.
+Start the app from the Start Menu.

     Navigate to the **Settings** page.
 You can see that the Extensions list is empty.
 Before we can load the extension, it first needs to be installed on the machine.
 You can install an extension app directly from the Windows Store, sideload it, or deploy it if you have the source code.

     ![The Empty Extensions List](Images/empty_extensions_list.png "The Empty Extensions List")

     _The extensions list is empty until an extension app is installed_

-1. Since we have the source code, Deploy the **AdditionalSights** project to install it.
-Keep the **Settings** page open as it deploys.
+1. The source code for the **AdditionalSights** project is in the same solution.
+In Solution Explorer, right-click on the **AdditionalSights** project and click __Deploy__ to install it.
+Keep the **Settings** page of __Sights2See__ open as it deploys.

-    > **Note:** You can sideload an appx bundle with PowerShell commands.

-    - As soon as the **AddtionalSights** app is installed, it appears in the **Extensions** list.
+    - As soon as the **AddtionalSights** app is installed, it is detected by the ExtensionManager code and appears in the **Extensions** list on the settings page.
 Use the toggle to enable it.

     ![Enable the extension app](Images/enable_extension.png "Enable the extension app")